Power Nets Management: Circuit Board Best Practices

 In the drawing above, the trace nets were drawn in red, and the nets within the red box constitute a whole power network.
 Within this network, a power net directive identifies the net ‘Main PWR’ as the unique net through which power is actually delivered.

-The nets were drawn in blue, and the PCB power nets within the blue box would constitute another whole power network.
+The nets were drawn in blue, and the PCB layout power nets within the blue box would constitute another whole power network.
 Within this network, a power net directive identifies the net ‘Main GND’ as the unique net that is actually connected to the ground.

-In each power network, only one trace net can be identified as a power net on the circuit board.
+In each power network, only one trace net can be identified as a power net on the printed circuit board.
 Also, each net containing power-related objects should be part of a power network.

 This new directive can look like this to be easily identified.